 Sedona Is Waiting

 You too can enjoy the mystical qualities found only here in Sedona.
-During your stay, make sure to visit all of the wonderful local restaurants in the area.
+During your stay, make sure to visit all the wonderful local restaurants in the area.
 World-renowned chefs cook up incredible meals that can be found nowhere else.
-Here are some great places to find a great eat in Sedona:
+We have narrowed it down from the multitude of restaurants to the three best places to eat in Sedona, according to our guests!

 Mariposa Latin Inspired Grill